-- The Free Application for Federal Student Aid (FAFSA) is the need analysis document used by The University of Akron.
-The FAFSA can be completed online at www.fafsa.ed.gov - The FAFSA should be filed as soon as possible after January 1 and mailed no later than March 1 for priority consideration. - The FAFSA may be submitted after the deadline, but aid will be given only as funds permit. - Scholarships are granted on an annual basis prior to the fall semester. - New scholarship and financial aid applications are necessary each year. - · Some financial aid procedures may change for 2003-2004.
-This chart has been printed with the best information available at time of publication. · Abreviations used in this chart: UA (The University of Akron), UAWC (The University of Akron Wayne College)
+Scholarship applications must be submitted by March 1.
+Scholarship recipients must be fully admitted to The University of Akron Wayne College and file a Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1, and no later than March 1, for priority consideration for need-based scholarships.
+(The FAFSA is the need analysis document used by The University of Akron.)
+Scholarships are granted on an annual basis prior to the fall semester.
+New scholarship and financial aid applications are necessary each year.
+Some scholarships require an essay and/or additional application materials, as noted below, which are available from the Wayne College Financial Aid Office.
+Some financial aid procedures may change for 2004-2005.
+This chart has been printed with the best information available at time of publication.